kareniel/webquest/README.md

 module.exports = exercise
 ```

 This code uses [questmap](https://github.com/questline/questmap), which helps you verify and run exercises.
 We won't go over how it all works here, for that, please read the `questmap` docs, but basically `this.log` prints out a message to the user and `this.end` ends the exercise.
 If `this.error` hasn't been called before, the exercise automatically passes, else, it fails.
+Also, every `addProcessor`, etc. function has to be an async function, or else everything pretty much falls apart.

 Now, we're logging `hello!` here.
 Let's make sure that can be translated.
 For that, we'll create a `i18n/en.json` file in your Questline's folder: